 Candidates must have completed all requirements for their APA-accredited doctoral program (including their dissertation) and APA-accredited internship before the fellowship start date.
-Preference will be given to candidates with previous experience in neuropsychology.
-Completed applications are due December 31st.
+Preference will be given to candidates with previous experience in clinical neuropsychology.
+Completed applications are due January 15, 2024.
 Those candidates invited for interviews will be notified in January and interviews will take place virtually.
 Our program will participate in the APPCN Match (#8201) and adheres to all associated rules and procedures.